Daniel-Walbolt/vuelidify/README.md

 // always provide a header comment to explain what the validator does!
 /**
  * Checks if the string value is a valid looking email using RegEx.
- *
- * The RegEx was taken from https://stackoverflow.com/questions/46155/how-can-i-validate-an-email-address-in-javascript, and may be updated in the future.
- * @returns Synchronous validator
  */
 export function isEmailSync<
 	// The type of the property you want to support validation for.
 	// adding | undefined | null is good practice for writing more robust code
-	// Furthermore, if you just did string here, it wouldn't work with string?
-	T extends string | undefined | null,
+	// Furthermore, if you just did string here, it wouldn't work with string | undefined T extends string | undefined | null,
-	// The type for the parent object.
+	// The type for the model parameter.
 	// Generally you don't put constraints on this.
 	P,
 	// The type for the args